AhmetTavli/Olivetti-CNN/readme.md

 ![Image of example_img](3_0.png)

-10 samples generated based on the shearing, zoom and horizontal flip:
+10 samples are generated based on the shearing, zoom, and horizontal flip:

 ![Image of train_gen](gen_train_samples.png)

+Each training samples are generated for 230 images Each test samples are generated for 71 images.
+Total 55.721 training images, 9935 test images.

 ### 3. Train and Test Loss (After 5 epoch)

  ![Image of loss](olivetti_loss.png)